Bhowal19/Bhowal19/README.md

 ## 🙋‍♂️ About Me
 </br>

-- 🔭 I’m currently working on designing websites
-- 🌱 I’m currently learning Full Stack Web Development
+- 🔒 I’m a SOC Analyst at Harman
+- 🛡️ Currently focusing on Vulnerability Assessment and Penetration Testing (VAPT)
+- 🎨 I’m also a UI/UX designer
+- 📂 You can find my design work on [Behance](https://www.behance.net/ayanbhowal)
-- 💬 Ask me about life
+- 💬 Ask me about cybersecurity, design, or anything tech!
-- 📫 How to reach me:[ Linkedin](https://www.linkedin.com/in/ayan-bhowal-617518214/) and [Twitter](https://twitter.com/AyanBhowal8)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ayan-bhowal-617518214/) and [Twitter](https://twitter.com/AyanBhowal8)
-- ⚡ Fun fact: I have a few pick-up lines if you need one - [Portfolio](https://bhowals-portfolio.netlify.app/)
-- 📝 Some of my blogs can be found in [here](https://bhowal19.github.io/TheBasedWriter.github.io/).
+- 📝 Check out some of my blogs on [Medium](https://medium.com/@BhowalWarden)
-- 📃 Please find my [resume](https://drive.google.com/file/d/1FNKEBEDhBH-VLrLlSxr7o57vAvOZE68M/view?usp=share_link) and reach out to me for opportunities.
+- 📃 You can view my [resume](https://drive.google.com/file/d/1FNKEBEDhBH-VLrLlSxr7o57vAvOZE68M/view?usp=share_link) and connect for opportunities!

 <table width="100%" >